OGRECave/ogre/Docs/src/tutorials/external_texture.md

 What is a texture source?
 Well, a texture source could be anything - png, bmp, jpeg, etc. However, loading textures from traditional bitmap files is already handled by another part OGRE.
 There are, however, other types of sources to get texture data from - i.e. ogg/avi/etc movie files, run-time generated source, user defined, etc.

 How do external texture source plugins benefit OGRE?
 Well, the main answer is: adding support for any type of texture source does not require changing OGRE to support it... all that is involved is writing a new plugin.
-Additionally, because the manager uses the Ogre::StringInterface class to issue commands/params, no change to the material script reader is needs to be made.
-As a result, if a plugin needs a special parameter set, it just creates a new command in it’s Parameter Dictionary. - see TheoraVideoSystem plugin for an example.
+Additionally, because the manager uses the Ogre::StringInterface class to issue commands/params, no change to the material script reader needs to be made.
+As a result, if a plugin needs a special parameter set, it just creates a new command in its Parameter Dictionary. - see TheoraVideoSystem plugin for an example.
 To make this work, two classes have been added to OGRE:
 - Ogre::ExternalTextureSource
 - Ogre::ExternalTextureSourceManager